bright/bright.github.io/_posts/2016-3-31-fast-way-to-connect-web-proxy.md

 }
 {% endhighlight %}

-If the flag is set to `true` the app connects to web proxy automatically.<br/>
+If the flag is set to `true` the app connects to the web proxy automatically.<br/>
 You earned a few things here:

 * It's transparent for a developer.
-You don't care about typing IP address and port.
+You don't care about typing *IP* address and port.
 * Installs *CA* certificate at runtime.
 You don't have to install it by hand on the device.
 You don't even have to have password for credential storage ;)
 * Because the device isn't directly connected, the web proxy can see traffic from your app only (other apps' traffic isn't visible).
 * You can dynamically enable/disable the proxy for *HTTP* client in runtime so you can pass some requests over the proxy.